G-Dragon: Cultural impact and legacy

 G-Dragon was highlighted as one of the "50 Reasons Why Seoul is the Best City" by CNN in 2011 and topped the list of the "Most Influential Entities of K-Pop" by Ilgan Sports in 2013.
 That same year, collaborator Diplo declared that G-Dragon is a "phenom, [he's] bigger than the K-pop scene."
 The rapper has made Forbes Korea's list of "Korea 2030 Power Leaders" for three consecutive years, most recently in 2014.
 In 2018, 35 executives from 35 companies in the South Korean music industry chose G-Dragon as the best soloist in Korea while ABS-CBN lists him as their favorite K-pop idol leader, citing his creativity, dedication, and hard-work.
 That same year, The Guardian ranked G-Dragon No. 11 on their list of "30 Best Boyband Members," becoming only one of two Korean artists to be listed.
-G-Dragon has been called the "King of K-Pop" by various media publications including Rolling Stone, Dazed and Vogue.
+G-Dragon has been called the "King of K-Pop" by various media publications including Rolling Stone, Dazed, and Vogue.
 His artistry, multi-hyphenate career, popularity and level of influence have drawn comparisons to American singer Michael Jackson by Billboard, Vogue, and i-D, who hailed him as "the millennial Michael Jackson".
 Despite his success as a solo artist and leader of BigBang, G-Dragon has admitted that he didn't realize how famous he was until he went on BigBang's first world tour.

 Personal life

-G-Dragon enrolled at Kyung Hee University in 2008 to study post-modern music.
-He later dropped out due to his busy schedule, and instead majored in Leisure Sports Studies at Gukje Cyber University, obtaining a Bachelor's degree in 2013.
-G-Dragon graduated in 2016 with a Master's degree in content and retail distribution at Sejong University.
-Plans for a doctoral degree were delayed to accommodate his military enlistment.
 In 2018, The Gazette Review estimated that G-Dragon's net worth is US$40 million.
-According to Cosmopolitan Philippines, the rapper is one of the most-followed K-pop idols on Instagram with over 21.2 million followers as of July 2022.

 G-Dragon began mandatory military service on February 27, 2018.
-After his basic training at South Korea’s 3rd Infantry 'White Skeleton' Division in Cheorwon, Gangwon Province, he was assigned as a regular soldier.
-3,000 VIP BigBang fans awaited G-Dragon's return from his military service at the headquarters of South Korean Army's Ground Operations Command in Yongin, southeast of Seoul.
-G-Dragon was discharged on October 26, 2019.
+After his basic training at South Korea's 3rd Infantry 'White Skeleton' Division in Cheorwon, Gangwon Province, he was assigned as a regular soldier.
+He was discharged on October 26, 2019, at the headquarters of South Korean Army's Ground Operations Command in Yongin.
+He held an event nearby with around 3000 fans that same day.

+In June 2024, the Korean Advanced Institute of Science and Technology named G-Dragon a visiting professor for a two-year period, whereby he would give leadership lectures to students of the university.

+In April 2025, G-Dragon is working on a joint project with KAIST to secure global competitiveness by incorporating the latest science and technology into K-content.